laoban-dev/laoban-dev.github.io/docs/laoban-admin/DOCUMENTATION.md

 * Use `laoban-admin init --force` To actually generate the laoban files
 * Edit the `laoban.json` file: it will have errors in it as it cannot 'scrape' an existing project

+# Creating a new package

+* Open the command line, and change directory to somewhere 'above' the package you want to create
+* Use `laoban-admin newpackage <pathToDirectory>` to create a new package
+* use `laoban-admin newpackage --help` for details of options

 # What next

 ## Using laoban to test/compile